Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter Six – Die Casting Dies

-Die castings are made from steel alloys and have two sections – fixed or cover half and the ejector or removable half.
-A sprue hole, a round, tapered hole, allows the molten metal to enter the die cavity.
-The ejection half has a runner or passageway and gate or inlet to route the heated metal in the die cavity.
-The two halves are locked together with ejector pins.
+Die castings are crafted from steel alloys and consist of two sections: the fixed or cover half and the ejector or removable half.
+A sprue hole, typically round and tapered, serves as the entry point for molten metal into the die cavity.
+The ejector half features a runner or passage, along with a gate or inlet, to direct the molten metal into the die cavity.
+The two halves are secured together using ejector pins.

 The die has an opening for a coolant or lubricant, which helps in releasing the part from and keeping the temperature even.
 Lubricant improves the finish and prevents the part from sticking to the die cavity.
 The most common form of lubricant is water mixed with oil.